What Are the Benefits of Liposuction?

 - Removes fat from unwanted places

 Dr. Agullo offers all his patients a combination of tumescent and power-assisted liposuction (PAL).
-Although there are other power-assisted systems such as Vaserlipo® (ultrasound-assisted liposuction) and Smartlipo® (laser-assisted liposuction), Dr. Agullo has not seen an advantage with these systems but rather the added risk of burns and longer surgical times.
+VASERlipo® (ultrasound-assisted liposuction) is offered by Dr. Agullo, and is especially useful in patients that request 4D etching or those who have had liposuction before.
+VASER® helps break down scar tissue from previous procedures.
+Although Dr. Agullo used Smartlipo® (laser-assisted liposuction) in the past, he has not seen an advantage with this system but rather the added risk of burns and longer surgical times.

 - Also called traditional liposuction or traditional lipoplasty